CsillaVamos/csillavamos/projects/tutaj_terkep.md

 ## Methods
--area of interest was marked in based map of ArcGIS Pro, and transferred to Krita.
-Using local map guides of the area, locations of interest where emphasized, and artistic details were created.
--Geographically correct land-use, town locations, and river location was balanced with aesthetically pleasing and comprehensible map with artistic details relevant for the camp theme.
+Area of interest was marked in a base map in ArcGIS Pro, and transferred to Krita, a digital drawing program.
+Using local map guides of the area, locations of interest where emphasized and artistic details were created.
+During the multiple revisions, geographically correct land-use, town locations, and river location was balanced with aesthetically pleasing and comprehensible map with artistic details relevant for the camp theme.